r-hub/blog/content/post/2020-03-03-packageRank/index.md

         date packages downloads            rank percentile 1 2020-03-07  cholera        29 3,061 of 15,950         80
 ```
-On Saturday, we can see that [`cholera`](https://cran.r-project.org/package=cholera) had 29 downloads, came in 3,061st place out of 15,950 unique packages downloaded, earned a spot in the 80th percentile.
+On Saturday, we can see that [`cholera`](https://cran.r-project.org/package=cholera) had 29 downloads, came in 3,061st place out of the 15,950 unique packages downloaded, and earned a spot in the 80th percentile.

 So contrary to what the nominal counts tell us, one could say that the interest in [`cholera`](https://cran.r-project.org/package=cholera) was actually greater on Saturday than on Wednesday.